Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Robert Paul McCarthy - Stifel, Nicolaus & Co., Inc.

 Hi.
 Thanks.
 Thanks for fitting my questions in, or questions.
 I guess, the first question is maybe following up on capital allocation.
 I mean, obviously, we haven't gotten much in the way of policy traction for the Trump administrational on tax and there's the limited visibility there, particularly with respect to repatriation.
 But at some point, is there urgency to kind of come up with new framework for your capital allocation given the prevailing environment?
-I mean, do you think you have to provide a point (56:26) on what kind of your priorities are or sizing the priorities in terms of capital allocation or bringing back cash?
+I mean, do you think you have to, just to put a finer point on what kind of your priorities are or sizing the priorities in terms of capital allocation or bringing back cash?
 I mean, could we talk about that for a little bit?

 Patrick Goris - Rockwell Automation, Inc.